wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    NOTE: At startup, the server reads .hcl and .json configuration files from the <tt>/vault/config</tt> folder.
 Information passed into VAULT_LOCAL_CONFIG is written into local.json in this directory and read as part of reading the directory for configuration files.

-0. Start consul container with web ui on default port 8500:
+0. Start Consul container with web ui on default port 8500:

    <pre><strong>docker run -p 8400:8400 -p 8500:8500 -p 8600:53/udp \
     --hostname consul \